Salvador Metro

-The Salvador Metro (Brazilian Portuguese: Metrô de Salvador, commonly called Metrô or Sistema Metropolitano Salvador-Lauro de Freitas) is a rapid transit system serving Salvador city, the state capital of Bahia and the fifth largest city in Brazil.
-The current system is 38 km (23.6 mi) long and has twenty two stations, which began partial public service on June 11, 2014.
+The Salvador Metro (Metrô de Salvador, commonly called Metrô or Sistema Metropolitano Salvador-Lauro de Freitas) is a rapid transit system serving Salvador, the state capital of Bahia and the fifth largest city in Brazil.
+The current system is 38 km long and has 22 stations, which began partial public service on June 11, 2014.
 The system also has a station at the Salvador Bahia Airport in Lauro de Freitas.
-It is operated by CCR METRÔ BAHIA Company.
+The system is operated by CCR Metrô Bahia.

 Additionally, Salvador was served by a 14 km railway line known as the Suburban Line (Calçada-Paripe) that did not connect with the Metro.
-This suburban line will soon become an LRT line integrated to the 38 km (23.6 mi) of the Metro of Salvador.
+This suburban line will soon become an LRT line integrated to the 38 km of the Metro.

-The construction of the SMSL was carried out in an expansion divided in six stages that integrated the traditional center of the city to Pirajá (and later, in 2023, Campinas and the district of Águas Claras) and to the neighboring municipality of Lauro de Freitas through Line 1 and Line 2 respectively, totaling 38 kilometers and 22 stations.
+The construction of the SMSL was carried out in an expansion divided in six stages that integrated the traditional center of the city to Pirajá (and later, in 2023, Campinas and the district of Águas Claras) and to the neighboring municipality of Lauro de Freitas through Line 1 and Line 2 respectively, totaling 38 km and 22 stations.

-The Metro connects to other transport systems such as: The Salvador BRT a Bus rapid transit system which shares the Lapa station with the Metro, and the 36.4 km and 34 Station LRT Line which is currently being built to replace the Suburb train and extend it and is predicted to be concluded by 12th of August 2028 and will encounter the Metro at stations in Águas Claras and Bairro da Paz.
+The Metro connects to other transport systems such as the Salvador BRT, which is a bus rapid transit system which shares the Lapa station with the Metro, and the 36.4 km and 34 station LRT line, which is currently being built to replace the suburban train, extend it, and predicted to be concluded by August 12, 2028, and will encounter the Metro at Águas Claras and Bairro da Paz stations.

+History

+The result of the political fighting and contract conflicts caused the project to suffer multiple delays from its original completion date of 2003.
+In final form, the Bahia state government has taken over responsibility for finishing the line in 2013.
+When the service starts, it operated on the 7.6 km, five stop Lapa–Retiro portion of Line 1 between 12.00 and 16.00.
+Trains operated every ten minutes, and passenger travel were free.
+On game days, however, only football fans with game tickets were allowed in.

+Nearly a decade have gone by after that first opening, and in Bahia's capital, circumstances have undergone a major shift.

+On June 14 of this year, the 1.5 mi Pirajá–Campinas section of Line 1 has opened, bringing the line's total length to 13.4 km, including 5.8 km of elevated track and 1.4 km of tunnel, with nine stations.

+Starting in February 2015, construction on Line 2 was carried out.
+On December 5, 2016, the first 2.3 km of the Acesso Norte–Rodoviária extend opened.
+With the conclusion of the 3.5 km Mussurunga–Airport section on April 26, 2018, Line 2 includes twelve stations and is now 19.6 km long.
+Both lines' services operate from 5:00 to 0:00, with service frequency modified according to demand.